 With a Twitter timeline full of random blue lines (the new conversation joins, not pregnancy tests don’t worry) and “oh shoot, it’s Father’s Day this weekend” comments from my Kiwi expat friends, well I have a confession to make.
 I had a wee moment of panic as it dawned on me that they were correct, and it was too late to send anything.

 This is a key conundrum being an expat and living a long long way from home.

-Yes, yes, I know that these days are arguably one of the most success marketing ploys of Hallmark and a common victim of errant apostrophes, but I think the idea of Father’s Day and Mother’s Day is a fantastic one.
-I think you should celebrate the people-whom-without-you-literally-wouldn’t-be-here everyday in the little things.
+Yes, yes, I know that these days are arguably one of the most successful marketing ploys of Hallmark and a common victim of errant apostrophes, but I think the idea of Father’s Day and Mother’s Day is a fantastic one.
+I think you should celebrate the people-whom-without-you-literally-wouldn’t-be-here every day in the little things.

 I am a Daddy’s girl.
 I don’t mind admitting it and though I love my Mum as much as everyone else does (inspite of and because she’s a little crazy, but that’s just family hey!), my Dad is pretty awesome (though his jokes are a bit rubbish… just kidding Dad, this was a test to see if you really read this…)

 On the plus-side living over here also means you get 36 hours of birthday fun.
 We have to weigh these things up.
 Anyway, Happy Father’s Day on Sunday to all my Kiwi readers.

 When is your Fathers’ Day?
 Upon a little reading, I found out there are so many